martincavil/jalanin-aja-landing/README.md

 To Do :

-- Add circle effect on logo
+- Add circle effect on logo V
 - Create a functional burger menu
 - Add two arrow on page
 - Create a functional carousel with 4-6 pics
-- Add a footer
 - Add some animations on texts and images
 - Add a cursor effect with round follower and some effects on text/image hover
 - Organize scss with components